 This Agreement shall run with the land, be binding on the parties and their successors, and remain in effect until amended or terminated by written instruction executed by all Owners.
 This Agreement may not be revoked without the written unanimous consent of the affected Owners.
 This Agreement shall be filed with the Clerk and Recorder of El Paso County, Colorado, to provide notice to all current and future owners.
 This Agreement shall be enforceable by the Owners’ successors and assigns and personal representatives.
 Any persons or other entities who acquire title to the Owners’ property hereinabove described, whether by purchase or otherwise, shall be subject to the provisions of this Agreement to the same extent as is such parties had been signatory to this Agreement.
 This Agreement may be executed in multiple counterparts, each of which shall constitute an original and all of which shall constitute one document.

+THIRD PARTIES This Agreement does not and shall not be deemed to confer upon or grant to any third party any right to claim damages or to bring any lawsuit, action or other proceeding against either the Property Owners or their respective successors and assigns, because of any breach hereof or because of any terms, covenants, agreements or conditions contained herein.

+SEVERABILITY.
+In the event any Court of competent jurisdiction declares any part of this Agreement to be unenforceable, such declaration shall not affect the enforceability of the remaining parts of this Agreement.

-GOVERNING LAW
+GOVERNING LAW AND VENUE

-This Agreement shall be governed by and construed in accordance with the laws o the State of Colorado.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Colorado.
 This Agreement will apply to the land, bind the parties and their successors, and stay in effect until amended or terminated by written instruction signed by all Owners.

-EXHIBIT A
+Venue shall be in the El Paso County District Court.

+IN WITNESS WHEREOF, the Parties affix their signatures below.

 Cindy H Foster, Owner of Assessor Parcel # 6313001002 agrees to the Access Easement Grant and Maintenance Agreement for Apaloosa Drive dated October 6, 2025.